-Even before Chicago was incorporated as a village, the firm established a stage coach line to Galena in 1832.
-Oddly enough, that town was also the terminus of the first railroad.
-As settlements increased in number, Frink & Walker met the growing demands by establishing new stage coach lines to all parts of the Northwest, as far as Milwaukee and Prairie du Chien Wisconsin, and to the south, a line extended to St. Louis Missouri.
-Many a lady passenger became hysterical in the stage coach when the driver seemingly headed for the middle of Lake Michigan while fording the more shallow water in the delta to the Calumet River, in the days before bridges.
+As settlements increased in number, Frink, Walker & Co., met the growing demands by establishing new stagecoach lines to all parts of the Northwest, as far as Milwaukee and Prairie du Chien Wisconsin, and to the south, a line extended to St. Louis Missouri.
+Many a lady passenger became hysterical in the Stagecoach when the driver seemingly headed for the middle of Lake Michigan while fording the more shallow water in the delta to the Calumet River, in the days before bridges.

 Now and again the passengers and drivers on these coaches had a brush with the Indians on lonely stretches of the road, but more often their experiences were confined to struggles with the deep mud of the roads through the woods and across the prairies.
 The extension of the railroad lines to all parts of the territory reached by the stages led to the abandonment of a picturesque feature of life in early Chicago.

 Fullersburg, Illinois was on the edge of Indian Country.
-It was where a roadhouse once stood along the Old Plank Road (now Route 34 / Ogden Avenue), a stop on the Walker & Frink Line.
-Known as Castle Inn, it is believed that Abraham Lincoln spoke from the veranda here while riding the circuit.
+It was where a roadhouse once stood along the Southwest Plank Road (now Route 34 / Ogden Avenue), a stop on the Frink, Walker & Co.
+Known as Castle Inn, it is believed that Abraham Lincoln spoke from their veranda while riding his circuit.